 6. Shop locally

 Shopping locally and supporting small businesses is so important to our local communities and economies.
-Through shopping products or produce that has been locally made or grown, it can massively reduce the carbon footprint of that product which is another plus point.
+Shopping for products or produce that has been locally made or grown can massively reduce the carbon footprint of that product which is another plus point.

 7. Grow your own fruit and vegetables